Christopher Steele: Personal life

 Steele was first married to Laura Hunt in July 1990.
 They had three children; Hunt died in 2009 after a long illness.
 He remarried in 2012.
 He and his second wife Katherine had one child and are raising all four children together.
 He lives in Farnham, Surrey.

+Book

+In his 2024 book Unredacted: Russia, Trump, and the Fight for Democracy:

+C. H. Beck published a translation of this book (title Ungefiltert.
+Trump, Russland und der globale Kampf um die Demokratie) in October 2024.